mslinn/git-stats-scala/README.md

 Tries to continue processing remaining git repos if an exception is encountered.

-  -3, --prev-30         Process the most recent 30 days; same as specifying --from=2017-07-11 --to=2017-08-10
+  -3, --prev-30         Process the most recent 30 days; same as specifying --from=2017-07-13 --to=2017-08-11
-  -9, --prev-90         Process the most recent 90 days; same as specifying --from=2017-05-12 --to=2017-08-10
+  -9, --prev-90         Process the most recent 90 days; same as specifying --from=2017-05-14 --to=2017-08-11
-  -d, --dir <value>     Directory to scan (defaults to current directory) -e  --excel <value>   Output an Excel .XLSX file with the given name instead of UTF-8 tables -f, --from <value>    First date to process, in yyyy-MM-dd format; default is no limit -i, --ignore <value>  Comma-separated additional filetypes to ignore, without the leading dot -I, --Ignore <value>  Comma-separated additional subdirectories to ignore, without slashes -m, --prev-month      Process the most recent complete month's data; same as specifying --from=2017-07-10 --to=2017-08-10 -o, --only-known      If a filetype is not recognized, ignore it's data when summarizing commits; filters out Unknown and Miscellaneous filetypes
+  -d, --dir <value>     Directory to scan (defaults to current directory) -e, --excel <value>   Output an Excel .XLSX file with the given name instead of UTF-8 tables -f, --from <value>    First date to process (inclusive), in yyyy-MM-dd format; default is no limit -i, --ignore <value>  Comma-separated additional filetypes to ignore, without the leading dot -I, --Ignore <value>  Comma-separated additional relative subdirectories to ignore, ending slashes are optional -m, --prev-month      Process the most recent complete month's data; same as specifying --from=2017-07-11 --to=2017-08-11 -o, --only-known      If a filetype is not recognized, ignore it's data when summarizing commits; filters out Unknown and Miscellaneous filetypes
   -s, --subtotals       Show per-repo subtotals
-  -t, --to <value>      Last date to process, in yyyy-MM-dd format; default is no limit -v, --verbose         Show OS commands executed and dots indicating progress -y, --prev-365        Same as specifying --from=2016-08-10 --to=2017-08-10 --help                Print this usage text
+  -t, --to <value>      Last date to process (inclusive), in yyyy-MM-dd format; default is no limit -O, --output          Show output of OS commands executed -v, --verbose         Show OS commands executed and dots indicating progress -y, --prev-365        Same as specifying --from=2016-08-12 --to=2017-08-11 --help                Print this usage text
 ```